amitfin/retry/README.md

 Adding Retry integration to your Home Assistant instance can be done via the user interface, by using this My button:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=retry)

+It's also possible to add the integration via `configuration.yaml` by adding the single line `retry:`.

 ## Contributions are welcome!